-Alternative 8 would apport on the recreational sector ACL (or component ACLs) among regions such that the initial allocation provides an equivalent number of fishing days for each region, based on estimates for the 2015 fishing season.
+Alternative 8 would apportion the recreational sector ACL (or component ACL) among regions such that the initial allocation provides an equivalent number of fishing days for each region, based on estimates for the 2015 fishing season.
 Assuming that all regions are participating in regional management, the expected number of initial days would be within the range of 18 to 22 days when managing towards the ACT.
 To calculate regional allocations such that an equivalent number of fishing days results for each region, three scenarios were analyzed.
 (This analysis was completed before Alabama announced its July 2015 state water season.)
 The first scenario is based on projected 2015 average fish weights and 2014 catch rates for-hire vessels, and 2014 catch rates and average fish weights for landings made from private angling vessels and headboats.
 The second scenario is based on the observed catch rates and average fish weights for all sectors and components using 2014 landings from Wave 3.
+The third scenario is based on the observed catch rates and average fish weights for all sectors and components using 2014 landings from Wave 3.
 The third scenario is based on the observed catch rates and average fish weights for all sectors and components during the June 1-9, 2014 federal red snapper fishing season.
-These projection methodologies are discussed in greater detail in SERO-LAPP-2015-04.
+These projection methodologies are discussed in greater detail in Appendix J (SERO-LAPP-2015-04).
 Each scenario produces a slightly different allocation, as each scenario is based on different information, including landings by mode and time series.
 Thus, a range of potential allocations derived from the three scenarios is provided in Table 2.6.7.
 Under projected 2015 catch rates, eastern Gulf States would require more allocation and western Gulf States would require less allocation than currently provided under Preferred Alternative 5.
 This is primarily due to the rapid growth of eastern Gulf catch rates in recent years.

 Table 2.6.7.
-Resulting proportions of the recreational sector ACL that could be apportioned to each state such that each region's allocation provides an equivalent number of fishing days (Alternative 8; 18 - 22 days) at the time of apportionment.
+Resulting proportions of the recreational sector ACL that could be apportioned to each State such that each region's allocation provides an equivalent number of fishing days (Alternative 8: 18 - 22 days) at the time of apportionment.

-(1 11001110011 (0 0) 1 0 22 days) at the time of apportionment.
-State Alabama Florida Louisiana Mississippi Texas Allocation range 34.6-41.7% 45.3-54.9% 6.1-7.6% 0.4-0.5% 4.0-4.9% Projected range of season length 18-22 days Difference from Table 2.6.5 Alt 5 3.0-10.1% 7.5-17.1% -9.37.8% -2.72.6% -8.17.2%
+(== uujs) us uis sinte or upportioninenti

+State Florida Alabama Mississippi Louisiana Texas

+Allocation range 45.3-54.9% 34.6-41.7% 0.4-0.5% 6.1-7.6% 4.0-4.9%

+Projected range 19 22 days

+of season length 18 - 22 days

+Difference from

+Table 2.6.5 7.5-17.1% 3.0-10.1% -2.72.6% -9.37.8% -8.17.2%

+Alt 5